Bottom Line

 Weight

-At 1 pound 3 ounces a pair, the La Sportiva Prodigio is exceptionally light.
+At 1 pound 2.3 ounces a pair, the La Sportiva Prodigio 2 is exceptionally light.
 This translates into a nimble shoe for fast movement.
 We hardly noticed these on our feet.
 Anytime we wanted to move with as little weight as possible, these were our go-to.

-We also threw them in our pack for a second pair of shoes on a trip and were pleased that they did not add much noticeable weight to our kit.
+We also threw them in our pack as a second pair of shoes on a trip and were pleased that they did not add much noticeable weight to our kit.
 These are perfect for fast and light trips.
 Their low weight makes them easy to forget whether on the feet or in the pack.

 Durability

 After 50 miles of use, we’ve seen no evidence of excessive wear.
-Even after pounding down sharp scree fields or scraping across boulders, the Prodigio continues to hold up.
-The Prodigio breaks the paradigm that light means not durable.
+Even after pounding down sharp scree fields or scraping across boulders, the Prodigio 2 continues to hold up.
+The Prodigio 2 breaks the paradigm that light means not durable.

 Weather Resistance

-Should You Buy The La Sportiva Prodigio?
+Should You Buy The La Sportiva Prodigio 2?

-The La Sportiva Prodigio is a technical and niche performance shoe.
-Its relatively narrow platform, low weight, and high traction all lend it to being made for going fast over rugged terrain.
-However, this may make it less appealing for a wider audience.
-Its narrow foot shape won’t agree with all feet, and the stiff midsole is not as immediately comfortable as others.
-If you’re someone who values performance over all else, then this is a great option.
+If you value performance above all else, this is a great option.
 If you’re looking for an occasional day hiker, there may be more comfortable and affordable options out there.
-The Prodigio is purpose-made for high performance pursuits in the mountains and trails.
+The Prodigio 2 is purpose-made for high-performance pursuits in the mountains and trails.
 In that realm, it excels.

-What Other Hiking Shoes Should You Consider?
+What Other Men’s Hiking Shoes Should You Consider?

 Check out our full lineup of hiking shoes to see our other favorites.

-Saucony Peregrine 15 Review: Another lightweight option with excellent traction, the Peregrine 15 is made for moving fast over technical trails.
+Saucony Peregrine 16 Review: Another lightweight option with excellent traction, the Peregrine 16 is made for moving fast over technical trails.

 Salomon X Ultra 5 Gore-Tex Review: If you’re looking for a more traditional hiking shoe with great weather resistance, check out the X Ultra 5 GTX.